 You just don’t make that kind of stuff up.
 And the worst part is that nobody ever prepares you to deal with these things.

 But I pulled through each time.
 I don’t like to think of those times, and I certainly don’t laugh about them just because they’re behind me now, but the important thing is that I pulled through.

-Because when you have no choice, and I mean NO CHOICE, it’s human instinct to get creative.
+Because when you have no choice, and I mean NO CHOICE, it’s human nature to get creative.
 To think of solutions that you’re not forced to come up with when things are just good and comfortable and safe.

 Not exactly skills that I can ever put on a resumé, but they have proven far more valuable to me in dealing with whatever life throws at me than anything I ever learned in school.

 What have you learned from living abroad alone?
 Let me know in the comments below.